tungdo0602/Discord-Nitro-Simulator/README.md

 # UPDATE!!!!
-# WORKED AGAIN THANKS also can use animated emoji (dm not working)
+# WORKED AGAIN THANKS also can use animated emoji (if your server have NQN Bot, dm not working)
 # Discord Nitro Simulator
 ### Client side discord nitro